Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

 We use an effective energy of 130 MJ for India's ASAT test (based, in part, on providing correspondence between Gabbard plots -- see below), yielding a catastrophic collision with a fragment mass of $M_{\rm{e}} = 750$ kg.
 This mass includes 740 kg for the Microsat-R satellite and 10 kg (estimated) for the kill vehicle.
 We use 100 logarithmically spaced $L_{\rm{c}}$ bins between 3 mm and 1 m, and with Equation \ref{eq:dN} obtain a number distribution as a function of size for the generated debris fragments.

 The logarithm of A/M ratios are sampled from unique probability distribution functions for each size, which are linear combinations of normal distributions detailed in the NSBM.
 The weights, means, and standard deviations for those distributions are functions of $\log_{10}(L_{\rm{c}})$ and depend on the size regime of the fragment.
 For large fragments with $L_{\rm{c}} > 11$ cm, the PDF is bimodal, small fragments with $L_{\rm{c}} < 8$ cm are normally distributed, and sizes between these two regimes incorporates a transition function that is a linear combination of the two previous PDFs.
 These PDFs are sampled to obtain a distribution of A/M ratios.
-The area and mass for the fragment is obtained using its A/M ratio and equations (42a,b) of \cite{NSBM}.
-The initial number distribution $\Delta N(L_{\rm{c}})$ is normalized using the ratio of the target payload mass to the total fragment mass $m_t/m_{\rm{frag,tot}}$, the A/M and mass distributions are re-sampled, and this process is done iteratively until $m_{\rm{frag,tot}} \leq M_{\rm{e}}$, resulting in a total number of fragments $N_{\rm{tot}}$ and an updated mass of fragments $M_{\rm{e}}^*=m_{\rm{frag,tot}}$.
+The area and mass for the fragment is obtained using its A/M ratio and Equations (42a,b) of \cite{NSBM}.
+As discussed in \cite{NSBM}, the NSBM does not intrinsically conserve physical quantities like mass and energy.
+In order to enforce conservation of mass, the initial number distribution $\Delta N(L_{\rm{c}})$ is normalized using the ratio of the target payload mass to the total fragment mass $m_t/m_{\rm{frag,tot}}$, the A/M and mass distributions are re-sampled, and this process is run iteratively until $m_{\rm{frag,tot}} \leq M_{\rm{e}}$, resulting in a total number of fragments $N_{\rm{tot}}$ and an updated mass of fragments $M_{\rm{e}}^*=m_{\rm{frag,tot}}=\sum_{i=1}^{N_{\rm{tot}}}m_{\rm{frag,}\textit{i}}$.